SamG101-Developer/sp2pm/README.md

 Currently, this has only been tested over a LAN, using internal ip addresses, like `192.168.xxx.xxx`. **DO NOT** try to update the socket code to use external addresses, until key black/white listing is implemented.

+## NOTES

+- Only tested on Windows (this won't work on Linux or MacOS, due to the way the key events are handled).

 ## TODO

 - The key mapper functionality (allowing a client to bind their own player 1 keys to the server's player 2 keys for